-Officials announce water gate closures in Berwick ahead of rising water levels
+Officials announce water gate closures, other precautions ahead of rising water levels

 Latest Weather Blog

-Officials announce water gate closures in Berwick ahead of rising water levels
+Officials announce water gate closures, other precautions ahead of rising water levels

 BERWICK — The town of Berwick will close multiple water gates ahead of next week's risk of high water on the Atchafalaya River.